+I/We (Dep pository Interests

-I/We (Depository Interests holder's name) being a holder of Depository Interests representing shares in the share capital of the Company hereby appoint MUFG Corporate Markets Trustees (UK) Limited (the "Depository") as my/our proxy to vote for me/us and on my/our behalf at the Annual General Meeting (the "Meeting") of the Company to be held on the above date (and at any adjournment thereof) as directed by an X in the spaces below.
-The complete wording of the resolution may be found in the notice convening the Annual General Meeting.
+holder's name) being a holder of Depository Interests Company hereby appoint MUFG Corporate Markets To proxy to vote for me/us and on my/our behalf at the Annut to be held on the above date (and at any adjournment the complete wording of the resolution may be found in the resolution. rustees (UK) Lir al General Meet ereof) as directe mited(the "Dep ing (the " Meetin d by an X in the ository") as my/our g ") of the Company spaces below.
+The

-ORDINARY RESOLUTION FOR AGAINST VOTE WITHHELD To authorise the Company to make market purchases of its own Shares.
+ORDINARY RESOLUTION FOR AGAINST VOTE WITHHELD

+To authorise the Company to make market purchases of its own Shares.

 Dated this day of 2025

 Address

 Signature